Select Page

 About Paul and Adrian

-Abstract - Holistic Health of Bunya Mountains' Rainforests: Phytophthora Multivora and the dynamics of cultural connections to place
+Abstract - Holistic Health of Bunya Mountains' Rainforests: Phytophthora multivora and the dynamics of cultural connections to place

-This presentation will highlight the sacred relationship between Bunya custodians and Bunyas trees and how emerging threats to the Bunya forest impacts cultural obligations associated with Bunyas.
-The presenation will highlight positive interactions between science and cultural perspectives to better understand Country and design management approaches.
+This presentation will highlight the sacred relationship between Bunya custodians and Bunya pines (Araucaria bidwillii), and how emerging threats to the Bunya forest impact cultural obligations associated with Bunyas.
+The presentation will highlight positive interactions between science and cultural perspectives to better understand Country and design management approaches.
+The presentation will demonstrate the importance of a holistic cultural lens as a foundation to management planning, and how a continued presence in the landscape provides a more detailed understanding than scientific ‘snapshots’ in isolation.
+The presentation will also showcase the importance of people and partnerships, to ensure we don’t operate in ‘silos’ and be bound by tenure restrictions.

 Northern Connections

-Paul Donatiu
+Paul Donatiu and Dr Jen Silcock

 Project Manager – Queensland Threatened Plant Network